 The Fund aims to outperform African equity markets over the long term without taking on greater risk of loss.
-The Fund's benchmark is the Standard Bank Africa Total Return Index.
-The Fund does not seek to mirror the benchmark but instead may deviate meaningfully from this performance benchmark in pursuit of superior returns.
-To the extent that its investments differ from those in the benchmark, the Fund faces the risk of underperforming the benchmark.
+The Fund's benchmark is the MSCI Emerging and Frontier Markets (EFM) Africa Index (total returns).

 Suitable for those investors who